cre8magic/cre8magic/docs-src/apidocs/ToSic.Cre8magic.Act/_index.md

 ---
 uid: ToSic.Cre8magic.Act
 summary: The starting point for your code.
-Contains the MagicHat and more.
+Contains the MagicAct and more.
 title: Cre8magic Act - the starting of any amazing performance on Oqtane
 ---